ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### Colour Choices

-I wish to mimic the appearence of paper notes, like the lined paper in a note book or a shopping list, and as such I have decided to go for a white background, light grey accents/borders, and pale/soft colours.
+I wish to mimic the appearance of paper notes, like the lined paper in a notebook or a shopping list, and as such I have decided to go for a white background, light grey accents/borders, and pale/soft colours.
 Then further borrowing the aesthetics from sticky notes, I came to the decision that my colours could be green, yellow, blue, or pink, the most common and famous colours of sticky notes, and ultimately decided I will go with a pale yellow.

-I decided to choose yellow due to three reasons:
+I decided to choose yellow for three reasons:

-1. Colour theory explains the colour yellow is assossiated with happyness, with pleasent positive emotions
+1. Colour theory explains the colour yellow is associated with happiness, with pleasant positive emotions
-2. The same yellow can be used as for the high-lighter if I can add the additional goal of css styling being saved to the database, create a constant colour pallete across the webpage
+2. The same yellow can be used for the high-lighter if I can add the additional goal of CSS styling being saved to the database, create a constant colour pallet across the webpage
 3. It matches the colour of standard paper notes

 While I now have my theme/main colour, I need more to fill the other roles for my website.
-After some planning, I have decided to pcik the additional colours of: white, grey, blue, and red.
+After some planning, I have picked the additional colours of white, grey, blue, and red.
 I have chosen these colours for the reasons listed below:

-I decided to choose white due for two reasons:
+I decided to choose white for two reasons:
-1. The colour white has high contrast range, especially with black which is standard
+1. The colour white has a high contrast range, especially with black which is the standard text colour that I will be using
-2. The brightness/high value keeps the website feeling light and enegetic
+2. The brightness/high value keeps the website feeling light and energetic

-I decided to choose light grey due for three reasons:
+I decided to choose light grey for three reasons:
 1. It works as a good border/accent colour to both yellow and white
-2. It matches the colour of the lines usually found in notes and note pads
+2. It matches the colour of the lines usually found in notes and notepads
 3. Not an aggressive colour, it will not tear the user's attention away from the content of the website by being distracting

-I decided to choose blue for for two reasons:
+I decided to choose blue for two reasons:
-1. It's dark tones are a high contrast compared to white and and yellow
+1. Its dark tones are a high contrast compared to white and and yellow
-2. It's a good counter balance to all the high colour values, making the website softer to look at
+2. It's a good counterbalance to all the high colour values, making the website softer to look at

 I decided to choose red for a single reason:
-1. It often warns of danger and as such can be used to warn the user about action
+1. It often warns of danger and as such can be used to warn the user about an action

-With my main colour choices of white, grey, blue, red, and pale yellow chosen, I have decided to dedicate these colours to:
+With my main colour choices of white, grey, blue, red, and pale yellow, I have decided to dedicate these colours to:

 ##### White
 - The background of the notes
-- The background of buttons releated to creating/updating the database
+- The background of buttons related to creating/updating the database
-- The text colour of cancel buttons on click/mousedown
+- The text colour of cancel buttons on click/mouse down

 ##### Grey
 - Borders on divs
 - The border of buttons
-- The background of buttons on click/mousedown
+- The background of buttons on click/mouse down
 - Border of notes on the homepage

 #### Blue